sionit1337/sionit1337/README.md

-I know JS, C#, GDScript, Python
+I know some Web, Node.js, Python

 More in my Bento